 Standard Techniques

-- A technique which turns any constant-round public-coin HVZK protocol (e.g., a sigma protocol) into a non-interactive zero-knowledge proof of knowledge (NIZK PoK) in the random oracle model.
-Introduced in [FS86].
-The technique works as follows: instead of sampling a random challenge, set the challenge equal to the hash of the protocol transcript until that point.
+- A technique which turns any constant-round public-coin HVZK protocol (e.g., a sigma protocol) into a non-interactive zero-knowledge proof of knowledge (NIZK PoK).
+Specifically, instead of sampling a random challenge, set the challenge equal to the hash of the protocol transcript until that point.
+The hash is modeled as a random oracle for the security proof.

 - Complexity Leveraging